 - Genetic, optical and electrophysiological analysis of neural circuits

 - Genetic analysis of behaviour

-Whilst the LMB’s research focuses on fundamental curiosity-driven studies, rather than targeted translational research, scientists are supported and encouraged to explore opportunities for technology transfer whenever possible.
+The LMB’s research focuses on fundamental curiosity-driven studies, rather than targeted translational research, however scientists are supported and encouraged to explore opportunities for technology transfer whenever possible.

 Access a listing of recent publications or search the LMB Library and Archive’s record of all known LMB publications.
 More …

 Read about the LMB’s huge range of specialist scientific facilities, electronic and technical workshops and support services, staffed by experts, to enable scientists to focus on their research.
 More…

 Find out about the scientific software written by the LMB’s researchers and made available, wherever possible, as open source software.
 More…